sst/sst/www/docs/database.md

 A couple of things to note here:

 - The Aurora cluster is deployed into a VPC, but our Lambda functions don't need to be inside the VPC, since we are calling the Data API to send SQL statements.
+- By default 1 public and 1 private subnet per AZ will be created in your VPC.
+In this example we are using a isolated subnet to avoid being charged for NAT Gateway.
 - Aurora scales up and down automatically based on requests.
 When it is not in use, the database shuts down.
 And subsequent queries to the database takes around 5 seconds to start back up.
 We configured `autoPause` to 0 seconds to ensure the database never shuts down.
 - Note that, if the cluster never shuts down, you will get charged (for the minimum capacity) even if the database is not being used.
 To save on costs, set `autoPause` to 0 seconds just for production environments.